Travel Medicine

 A statement of charges can be viewed at MyUHealthChart.
 Once charges have been submitted to your insurance company and the claim has been processed, you will receive an explanation of benefits (E.O.B.) from your insurance provider.
 If there is a remaining balance after the insurance claim has been processed, it will be added to your Canelink account.

 Students enrolled in the University sponsored Aetna insurance plan are eligible for global emergency assistance services when traveling abroad.
-Services are provided by Global Medical Management (800) 898-3344).
+Services are provided by On-Call International (866) 525-1956).
 Students with other insurance plans may purchase this additional coverage, more information is available on our student insurance webpage.